unoplatform/uno.extensions/doc/Overview/Maui/MauiOverview.md

 The `MauiHost` control (that's part of the Uno.Extensions.Maui.WinUI package) is added to any Uno page or control to embed a .NET MAUI control.
 The `Source` property on the `MauiHost` is the type of .NET MAUI control that will be added as a child of the `MauiHost` control.
 As the .NET MAUI control will be added as a child, it will inherit the data context of the `MauiHost` control.
 The DataContext on the `MauiHost` is mapped to the `BindingContext` of the .NET MAUI control.

-It's recommended that instead of hosting individual .NET MAUI controls in a `MauiHost` element, that a `ContentView` is created inside a .NET MAUI class library and set as the `Source` on a `MauiHost` element.
-This makes it easy to add multiple .NET MAUI controls, as well as setting properties, including data binding, in XAML.
+It's recommended that instead of hosting individual .NET MAUI controls in a `MauiHost` element, a `ContentView` should be created inside a .NET MAUI class library and set as the `Source` on a `MauiHost` element.
+This makes it easier to add multiple .NET MAUI controls, as well as setting properties, including data binding, in XAML.

 ## Get Started - New Uno Application